These 'Westworld' Maps May Be Hiding the Man in Black's Maze

 "We have designed the world's finest decompression chamber: the Mesa Gold.
 At the conclusion of your stay, begin the process of dipping your toe back into the real world: swap adventure stories with other guests, drink award-winning cocktails, experience food prepared by world-renowned chefs, burn off adrenaline at professional-grade athletic complexes."

-Internet sleuths wonder if the Delos diagram could represent the maze The Man in Black seeks.
+Internet sleuths wonder if the Delos diagram could also represent the maze The Man in Black seeks.
 Is the maze not meant for patrons like him -- as Lawrence's daughter says -- because it's designed mostly for staffers?
 Is Harris' character nodding to the base's structure when, in Episode 2, he says, "There's always another level"?
 (A couple other popular theories contend that the puzzle is elsewhere, or that it's a Turing test for the hosts.)

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.